Letter of Credit? – Features, Types, Benefits & How to Apply

-Being a global trader, you may have come across the term “Letter of credit” but you wonder what it is, how it works, and why do global traders need it?
+Being a global trader, you may have come across the term “Letter of credit”.
+You often wonder what is letter of credit, how letter of credit works, and why global traders need it.
 This Letter of credit guide can help you get your answers.

 What Is A Letter Of Credit?